HTTPArchive/almanac.httparchive.org/src/content/en/2020/third-parties.md

 ## Repercussions

 We know that adding arbitrary JavaScript to our sites introduces risks to both site speed and security.
 Site owners must be diligent to balance the value of the third-party scripts they include with the speed penalty they may bring, and use modern features such as [subresource integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) and [content security policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) to maintain a strong security posture.
-See [the security chapter](https://almanac.httparchive.org/en/2020/security) for more detail on these and other browser security features.
+See the [Security chapter](./security) for more detail on these and other browser security features.

 ## Conclusion